marijnh/Eloquent-JavaScript/11_async.md

 something is taking longer than a given amount of ((time)).

-Performing multiple asynchronous actions in a row using callbacks means that you have to keep creating new functions that handle the ((continuation)) of the computation after the action.
+Performing multiple asynchronous actions in a row using callbacks means that you have to keep passing new functions to handle the ((continuation)) of the computation after the actions.

 {{index "hard disk"}}